gendev1/tds/temporal-layers.md

-# The Three Temporal Layers
+# The Three Functional Layers

-TDS organizes knowledge across three temporal contexts, each serving different purposes and audiences.
+TDS organizes knowledge across three functional layers, each serving different purposes and audiences.
 Understanding these layers is crucial for effective TDS implementation.

-## Layer 1: Present Layer (Comments in Code)
+## Layer 1: Guides Layer (Comments in Code)

 ### Purpose